 Carl Crawford (2002-10)

-Certainly the most persevering player in the short history of Tampa Bay baseball littered with here-today, gone-tomorrow talents who never fulfilled their promise, Crawford spent nine years as witness to the best and worst of times in St. Petersburg, with consistently solid offensive numbers regardless of how high or low the team finished in the standings.
+Certainly the most persevering player (along with Longoria) in the short history of Tampa Bay baseball littered with here-today, gone-tomorrow talents who never fulfilled their promise, Crawford spent nine years as witness to the best and worst of times in St. Petersburg, with consistently solid offensive numbers regardless of how high or low the team finished in the standings.

-The multi-talented Houston native currently stands as the franchise leader in career hits, runs, doubles, triples, RBIs and stolen bases; after his departure from the Rays to Boston in 2010, he had collected more triples (105) than any other active player.
+The multi-talented Houston native currently stands as the franchise leader in career hits, triples, batting average and stolen bases; after his departure from the Rays to Boston in 2010, he had collected more triples (105) than any other active player.
 Crawford’s speed, best exemplified by leading the AL four times each in triples and steals, left his managers itching to put him in the leadoff spot, but Crawford contained too much power and often batted second or third, hitting as many as 19 homers in a season.

 Crawford drew much attention outside of Tampa Bay during the 2009 season.
 In May, he became only the second American Leaguer (after Eddie Collins) to steal six bases in a game; and he was named the MVP of the All-Star Game in St. Louis not for his bat or speed but with his glove—robbing Brad Hawpe of a home run over the left-field fence and securing a 4-3 win for the AL.